Jeiwan/Agile_depot/README.md

 Depot
 =====

-An application from the book *Agile Web-Development with Rails 4*.
+The application from the book *Agile Web-Development with Rails 4*.